vpymerel/GND/README.md

 # GND

-You will find in this repository scripts and data corresponding to **Publication Title** (**Publication link**).
+You will find in this repository scripts and data corresponding to [Relaxed purifying selection is associated with an accumulation of transposable elements in flies](https://www.biorxiv.org/content/10.1101/2024.01.23.576885v2.full.pdf).
 Please find below a description of directories content.

 ## Assemblies